pramitij/pramitij/README.md

 ### 👩🏽‍💼 Open to Work!

 Thank you for taking the time to learn a little about me.
-I’m currently seeking full-time roles within the Software Development, AIML, Cloud Infrastructure & Data domains.
+I’m currently seeking full-time roles within the Software Development, AI/ML, Cloud Infrastructure & Data domains.
 If you are seeking a driven, result-oriented Software Engineer who values continuous learning and improvement, I'd love to hear from you.
 Let's connect to explore opportunities and expand our networks!